 - Temperament-wise, a parakeet that was not attacking other birds, but also who was not clearly bonded to another parakeet.

-It took us four stores to find our parakeet, she was the youngest we had seen in any of the locations, and through she didn’t seem afraid or traumatized, she was also clearly not best pals with anyone yet.
+It took four stores to find our parakeet.
+She was the youngest we had seen in any of the locations, and through she didn’t seem afraid or traumatized, she was also clearly not best pals with anyone yet.

 We found an employee and let them know we were ready to purchase.
 I was mildly alarmed by the fact that they didn’t ask whether we had everything needed to house and care for a parakeet, even if only to sell us on a few more items!

-Instead, we watched in semi-horror as our new family member was caught with a net and unceremoniously deposited into a cardboard box, $20 later and we were on our way, driving home listening to the sound of parakeet nails slipping around on cardboard and both wondering what the heck we had just done….
+Instead, we watched in semi-horror as our new family member was caught with a net and unceremoniously deposited into a cardboard box.
+Twenty dollars later and we were on our way.
+We drove home listening to the sound of parakeet nails slipping around on cardboard and wondered what the heck we had just done….

 Reservations aside, it was time to introduce Toby (named after the put-upon HR Rep in The Office: The Complete Series to her new home.
 Picking a parakeet can be both fun and stressful.
 I recommend taking your time and making a choice based on the character of the budgie, rather than the color.